 President Trump should be submitted for a Psychiatric Evaluation

 The assassination of the Iranian general Soleimani is almost certainly not because of some geopolitical strategic calculus by Trump.
 Two reasons will back up this observation.
-One, Trump is according to many mental health professionals not capable of such reasoning anymore and, two, according to many geopolitical analysts the risks far outweigh the advantages for … Continue reading “President Trump should be submitted for a Psychiatric Evaluation”
+One, Trump is according to many mental health professionals not capable of such reasoning anymore and, two, according to many geopolitical analysts the risks far outweigh the advantages … Continue reading “President Trump should be submitted for a Psychiatric Evaluation”

 On Money: The Libra versus Sovereignty